chef-boneyard/chef-web-docs-2016/step_knife/step_knife_node_delete.rst

 ..
 This is an included how-to.

+..
 To delete a node called "dev", enter:

 .. code-block:: bash

-   $ knife node delete dev
+   $ knife node delete node_name